NativeScript/docs-v7/core-concepts/application-lifecycle.md

     }
 });

-application.on(application.uncaughtErrorEvent, function (args: application.ApplicationEventData) {
+application.on(uncaughtErrorEvent, function (args: ApplicationEventData) {
     if (args.android) {
         // For Android applications, args.android is an NativeScriptError. console.log("NativeScriptError: " + args.android);